JNRowe/jnrowe-misc/doc/faq.rst

 I've never used ``layman``, so it isn't something I would test very often.

-A few users have asked in the past, but they normally find the :doc:`install` method for ``layman`` satisfies their needs when it is pointed out.
+A few users have asked in the past, but they normally find the :doc:`installation` method for ``layman`` satisfies their needs when it is pointed out.
 Perhaps, it could be more discoverable(ideas how to make it so are very welcome).

 Why are there so many merge commits?
 ------------------------------------